jemcgui/owl-post-carousel/README.txt

 == Installation ==

-1. Upload `vimm-post-carousel` to the `/wp-content/plugins/` directory
+1. Upload `owl-post-carousel` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress